-Indigo, the private equity firm managed by veteran U.S. low-cost airline investor Bill Franke, has previously made investments in several airlines including Hungary's Wizz .
+Indigo, the private equity firm managed by Bill Franke, the veteran U.S. low-cost airline investor, has previously made investments in several airlines including Hungary's Wizz.

-Thomas Cook has been revamping various parts of its business this year, closing high street stores and reviewing its money division as it focuses on holidays.
+Thomas Cook has been revamping different parts of its business this year, closing high street stores and reviewing its money division as it focuses on holidays.

 The company was hit badly in 2018 when a hot European summer deterred customers from booking holidays through the year.

-One banking source said the airline would fetch less than 1 billion euros (£858 million), including debt.
-Thomas Cook has a current market value of around £400 million.
+One banking source said the airline would fetch less than 1 billion euros (£859 million).
+Thomas Cook has a current market value of just over £400 million.

 Sources said that competition issues could influence which parts of the business different suitors go for.